 Most of these companies are small and still growing, albeit rapidly.
 Thus, these impacts will multiply greatly as the grants become fully utilized over time to grow new businesses and enhance existing businesses.
-The Program was not funded during FY 2012, FY 2013, FY 2014, and FY 2018.
+The Program was not funded during FY 2012, FY 2013, FY 2014, FY 2018, and FY 2020.
+And though the Program was not funded in FY 2020, many of the previously funded projects remained active, and thus measuring their impact will not be possible until they are complete, likely within the next year.